jollygoodcode/emoji-keywords/README.md

 ### Some keywords differ from Slack

-Because they're impossible to be use and remember as keyword.
+Because they're impossible to remember as keyword.

 | Slack     | emoji-keywords | Unicode |
 | --------- | -------------- | ------- |